ALBURY ANIMAL HOSPITAL

 Veterinarian

-Dr Aimee joins us as a graduate from Charles Sturt University in Wagga (2023) with a Bachelor of Veterinary Biology/ Bachelor of Veterinary Science.
-Some of you may remember Aimee as she did some nursing work at the clinic during her university holidays over the past few years.
+Dr Aimee joined us as a graduate from Charles Sturt University in Wagga with a Bachelor of Veterinary Biology/ Bachelor of Veterinary Science.
 Originally from Queensland, Aimee has been living on the border for nearly 10 years now and loves the lifestyle it provides.

-Aimee is interested in all facets of veterinary medicine however has special interests in canine behaviour and training and emergency and critical care.
-She loves forming long-term relationships with her patients and clients and finds it endlessly rewarding when she can see that she has made a positive impact on the life of a pet.
+Aimee is interested in all facets of veterinary medicine however has special interests in surgery, canine behaviour, palliative care, and emergency medicine.
+She loves forming long-term relationships with her patients and clients and finds it endlessly rewarding when she can see that she has made a positive impact on the life of a pet and their person!
 Aimee is up for any challenge and also loves working with large animals, particularly horses and cattle, and works part time doing this work as well.

-Outside of work you can usually find Aimee with her 2 rescue dogs, and you can often find her at the Dog Education Centre training her kelpie, Darby, or on the family farm working with sheep and cattle.
-Aimee is excited to be back at the clinic where she can continue to help the people and pets of the border region!
+Outside of work Aimee spends most of her time with her 3 dogs (Colby, Darby and Ryder), and you can often find her at the Dog Education Centre training her kelpies, Darby and Ryder, or on the family farm working with sheep and cattle.

 Nikki

-2022, when she joined our team and we cannot remember the team without her!
+Nikki joined our team in 2022 and we cannot remember the team without her!

 Nikki is passionate about professional development and is always seeking new opportunities to learn and help co-workers develop and hence provide a better standard of care for our pets.
-She is now our Lead Veterinary Nurse and does an amazing job coordinating and looking after our team, including managing all the nurse training.
+She is now our Nurse Manager and does an amazing job coordinating and looking after our team.

 Daisy

-Born and bred in the Albury Wodonga region, Daisy is a massive dog lover (bonus points for large breeds), and also loves horses.
-Daisy has cert 4 qualified and has been nursing for 7 years.
-Daisy loves that no two days are the same.
-Loves the challenges that each day brings, ending the day seeing a clients face light up when they get to take their fur baby home once they have been nursed back to good health.
-Daisy's next learning journey will involve post surgical rehabilitation and canine reproduction.
+Born and bred in the Albury Wodonga region, Daisy is a massive dog lover (bonus points for large breeds), and also loves horses and donkeys.
+Daisy is Cert 4 qualified with a recent certification in Emergency and Critical Care, and has been in the industry since 2014.
+Daisy loves that no two days are ever the same.
+She loves the challenges that each day brings, ending the day seeing a clients face light up when they get to take their fur baby home once they have been nursed back to good health.

 Miranda